ecordes-vt/docs/README.md

 Veritone engineers may consult [this page](https://steel-ventures.atlassian.net/wiki/spaces/VT/pages/888279528/Contribute+to+docs.veritone.com) for detailed information on how best to submit content, however this not required in order to contribute content.

+If this is related to aiware, then veritone/realtime repo docs directory is the master for this content.

 ## Overview

 Veritone Docs is a static site built using Markdown files and powered by [Docsify][docsify].